NPCai/Squadie/README.md

 ## Overview

 The main library is in vis.py in src.
 This file contains the algorithms that takes a QA pair and creates a logical 3-tuple.
 The canvas.py provides a helpful illustration of a dependency tree.

-## Dependencies

-The spaCy library is used for their pre-trained word vectors, deep learning integration, and most importantly the dependency parser.
-The neural aspect of this project was done using pytorch.
+See the subdirectories for more READMEs.